 You can write your Title Tags in any of the three ways shown above.
 I try to use an action verb to help with my click-through rate.
 I also use the pipe | to help add white space in the Title Tag so that it's easier to read.

 Have you optimized the Title Tags on your website yet?
 If not, it's a great place to start working on your SEO.
-They're a quick & easy way that you can update your website or blog and start helping you be found easier in the search results.
+They're a quick & easy way that you can update your website or blog and start helping you be found more easily in the search results.

 Get a copy of my SEO Quick Start Guide today, and it will walk you through what to do on your website for SEO.
 If you're unsure where to start with SEO, this is the guide for you.